May 14, 2026

 Privacy-first architecture that never stores voice data with offline processing features

 Filler word removal and smart formatting make emails sound professional while keeping messages casual.
-The hotkey activation lets you press Function (fn) and talk in any application with instant conversion to text.
+The hotkey activation lets you press Function (fn) and talk in any application on Mac and Windows, with instant conversion to text.

 What they offer